-YKC’s Jon Smith explains why, following long months of lockdown, knee surgery has become more demanding.
+YKC’s Jim Newman explains why, following long months of lockdown, knee surgery has become more demanding.

 But these have not been normal times.
 With surgery curtailed for months, this patient had waited a year for his operation.
 Muddling along as best he could meant that, in addition to his ruptured ACL, there was a year’s worth of concurrent conditions to consider, including a meniscal tear.
 He’s far from the only one.
 And knee surgeons up and down the country are trying to pick up the pieces.
 It’s making many surgeries far more technically complex and time consuming than was typical before the pandemic.